 In the ever-evolving world of IT, we are constantly bombed with new methodologies, practices and terminologies.
 Some are here for the short-term but others pass the test of time and stay here for a long time.

 One such practice is Continuous Integration or CI.
 The main goal of CI is to prevent integration issues on big projects by integrating early and very often, sometimes even multiple times a day.
 That way, by not keeping the changes to the code locally for a prolonged time we are able to build and test it with every minor change and discover potential issues or conflicts.
 Upon every change, no matter how small, the programmer commits the new code and it must pass all tests or otherwise, the changes made will be reverted.
 This keeps the rework to a minimum and significantly reduces costs and time.

 Other tool that emerged from the growing popularity of CI practice is Docker.
 Docker was designed to make it easier to create, build and deploy applications to the market by using containers.
-Containers are allowing the developers to pack only the necessary stuff needed to run the application, such as libraries and other dependencies in one package that will run on any machine regardless of the customization settings on that machine.
+Containers are allowing the senior developers to pack only the necessary stuff needed to run the application, such as libraries and other dependencies in one package that will run on any machine regardless of the customization settings on that machine.
 With this, we are eliminating the age-old problem ‘It worked on my machine’ and significantly reduce the risk and costs while speeding up the development and delivery process.

 Docker’s what and why

 Motivated by the growing popularity of Docker, we decided to implement it in our testing process and start running Docker containers on our Jenkins server where our tests would be executed.
 This would simplify the setup because Docker containers are easily shareable and portable so the results can be easily reproduced and free of any outer machine dependencies.